Back to overview

 “I passed April 2022’s OSCE, what do I do next?”

-As an alternative to passing SQE2, candidates who have passed the MCT, may opt to qualify by taking SQE1 and applying for an exemption from SQE2.
-This option is now available to all qualified lawyers.
-To be eligible, qualified lawyers must generally have at least two years of legal experience in their jurisdiction or in English law.
+Candidates who’ve passed the MCT may opt to qualify by taking, and passing, SQE1 and applying for an exemption from SQE2.
+You must have passed the SQE1 to be eligible to do this.
+Qualified lawyers opting for this exemption must generally have at least two years of legal experience in their jurisdiction or in English law.
+If your SQE2 exemption is successful, you’ll qualify via the SQE route.

-Given that SQE1 is available internationally, its fees are less expensive than SQE2 and the SQE1 format is less demanding than the assessments that make up SQE2, many QLTS candidates who have passed the MCT are choosing the latter option (ie, applying for an SQE2 exemption).
+Given that SQE1 is available internationally, its fees are less expensive than SQE2 and the SQE1 format is less demanding than the assessments that make up SQE2, many QLTS candidates who’ve passed the MCT are choosing the latter option (ie, applying for an SQE2 exemption).

 Bar course graduates can no longer use the system to qualify as a solicitor and must now take the SQE.
-To be eligible for the QLTS, barristers must have completed a pupillage.
 There’s more information on this below.

 Assessment format

-The QLTS assessments are in two parts.
-Part one is the MCT, which qualified lawyers must have passed to continue to qualify via QLTS.
+The QLTS has now been replaced by the SQE.
+Previously, the assessments were split into two parts.
+Part one was the MCT.
 The last sitting of the QLTS MCT took place in July 2021.

-Part two was formerly the OSCE, which tested five skills: interviewing, advocacy, online legal research, drafting and writing.
-SQE2 will now make up part two for candidates who’ve passed the MCT and wish to continue qualifying via the QLTS.
+Part two was formerly the Objective Structured Clinical Examination (OSCE), which tested five skills: interviewing, advocacy, online legal research, drafting and writing.
+As part of the SRA’s transitional arrangements, SQE2 made up part two for candidates who had already passed the MCT and were continuing qualifying via the QLTS.

 Kaplan QLTS is the sole assessor for the SRA and accordingly isn’t authorised to provide training courses for the assessments.